cosmos/cosmos-sdk/UPGRADING.md

 ### Migration to CometBFT (Part 2)

-The Cosmos SDK has migrated in, its previous versions, to CometBFT.
+The Cosmos SDK has migrated in its previous versions, to CometBFT.
 Some functions have been renamed to reflect the naming change.

 Following an exhaustive list: